 Things worth knowing about family hiking holidays in South Tyrol

-A hiking holiday with the family in picturesque South Tyrol not only promises impressive natural backdrops and beautiful locations but also time with the whole family!
-The varying stages of the route require good basic conditions and some hiking experience for young and old.
-Children should be used to walking for several hours at a time.
-The hiking trails lead along the Waalwege, the old irrigation systems and over paved areas.
-You and your family can expect to hike for three to five hours a day, with plenty of opportunities for numerous breaks.
+A family hiking holiday in picturesque South Tyrol not only offers impressive natural backdrops and beautiful locations but also valuable time spent with the whole family!
+The varying stages of the route require good basic fitness and some hiking experience for both young and old.

 Welcome to the Vinschgau!
 The steel blue Reschensee with its famous high tower welcomes you.
 Not only kite surfers and other water sports enthusiasts frolic on the inviting lake.
 Enjoy the first hours of sunshine at the border triangle and enjoy the view of the mountain massif before your hiking tour through the lush, green South Tyrol begins.